cploaie2000/DIMS/README.md

 It is recommended as mentioned in the prerequistes section to watch the full video, DIMS   October 2024   Presentation Final V3, presenting the application to have a look and feel about the application capabilities.

+For using a feature I believe is best to search the Youtube videos after that feature name.
+Most probably during the developing phase of that feature I made videos about it.
+All my youtube videos can be found here, https://www.youtube.com/@catalinploaiecataploaie4862/videos